What Is the Ground (Earth) Wire For?

 Ground - The Protective Conductor

 The flex or fixed wiring supplying metal cased appliances includes a ground conductor (colored green in US or green/yellow in EU) in addition to hot and neutral.
-At the appliance, this is connected using a screw terminal to the outer casing of the appliance.
-It acts as a "bypass" for currents in the event of a fault.
+Inside the appliance, the ground core of the cable is connected to the outer casing of the appliance.
+The connection may be made either using a screw terminal or a ring crimp and self tapping screw/bolt.
+Ground acts as a "bypass" for currents in the event of a fault.
 Fixed (e.g. storage heater, kitchen range) and portable i.e corded appliances with extraneous metal which can be touched in normal use must be grounded

 The fault could be due to: